Skip to main content

 1. Select the Workflows page from the top navigation.

-4. Choose Archive workflow from the dropdown.
+3. Choose Archive from the dropdown.

-5. To unarchive a workflow, select Unarchive workflow from the Actions dropdown.
+4. To unarchive a workflow, select Unarchive workflow from the Actions dropdown.

 Delete a workflow